IBM/bias-mitigation-of-machine-learning-models-using-aif360/README.md

 ![](https://github.com/IBM/bias-mitigation-of-machine-learning-models-using-aif360/blob/main/images/in-proc.png)

 We can observe that, after applying bias mitigation algorithm during training, the equal opportunity difference has reduced from 17% to just 3%.
 The Average odds difference has reduced from 22% to 13% thereby making the model unbiased to a good extent.
+There's reduction in the numbers before and after de-biasing the dataset metrics.

 **Post-processing results**